chrisjbillington/DElauncher4Kodi/README.md

 ## Implementation details

 ### Media key forwarding
-`kodi_de_diplomat` uses the linux kernel's `udev` library to capture all key events from devices that have media keys.
-If an event corresponda to one of the media keys `kodi_de_diplomat` knows about, it sends the appropriate command to `kodi` over its UDP interface on `localhost:9777`.
-Otherwise, it forwards the event to the `uinput` device such that it appears to the system as an ordinary keypress, which the window manager will receive as normal.
+`kodi_de_diplomat` uses the linux kernel's `evdev` library to capture all key events from devices that have media keys.
+If an event corresponds to one of the media keys `kodi_de_diplomat` knows about, it sends the appropriate command to `kodi` over its UDP interface on `localhost:9777`.
+Otherwise, it forwards the event to a `uinput` device (using the kernel's `uinput` library) such that it appears to the system as an ordinary keypress, which the window manager will receive as normal.
 This latter forwarding of events back to the system requires `kodi_de_diplomat` either run as root, or have permission to write to `/dev/uinput`.
 The installer configures a `udev` rule to allow the `uinput` group to write to `/dev/uinput` and adds the user to that group. `kodi_de_diplomat` will therefore only be able to forward media keys when run as that user - other users